nilay/Sequra-challange/README.md

 depends on the merchant's `disbursement_frequency` **Due to time constraints, I have not put any unit test for this challenge.**

+### Code file you may like to review
+1. app/services/disbursement_service.rb
+2. lib/tasks/report.rake

 #### Installation
 Requirements:  Ruby 3.2, PostgreSQL, Redis